blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 ### Task 1: Create the cluster

+In this task, you will create the underlying Windows Failover Cluster which is the base of your SQL Server Availability Group.
+You will begin by logging in with an account with administrative privileges on all of the prospective nodes of the cluster, and running a Failover Cluster Validation test.
+This test verifies that all of the nodes of your cluster are properly configured to support clustering and will flag any best practices that you may not be adhering to in your configuration.
+Finally, you will create the cluster across the three nodes of you cluster.

 1. Launch a browser and navigate to <https://portal.azure.com>.
 Login with your Azure credentials if you haven't already.

     > Note: You may need to launch an \"in-private\" session in your browser if you have multiple Microsoft Accounts.

-2. Navigate to your **DRsite** resource group and open your **sh360azsql2** virtual machine and connect to it via Remote Desktop.
+2. Navigate to your **CloudShop1** resource group and open your **CloudShopSQL** virtual machine and connect to it via Remote Desktop.

-3. Login with the **sh360.local\demouser** domain account with password **demo@pass123**.
+3. Login with the **CONTOSO\demouser** domain account with password **demo@pass123**.
 Note that this is NOT the same account that you have been using, this is a domain account.

 4. Launch Server Manager if it does not start automatically.